 Encouraging your child to participate in art and craft activities is an easy way to help them work on their imagination and creative skills while strengthening their cognitive development.
 A “creativity box” filled with art and craft objects and placed within reach is an easy way to get your child interested in craft activities.

 A craft subscription box is another easy way to promote your child’s interest in craft activities.
 Every month, they can receive their box filled with fun age-appropriate objects that they can use to unleash their creativity!

 There are so many different and effective cognitive development activities for preschoolers.
-Ensuring that your child is gets to participate in multiple and varied activities is an easy way to ensure that they work their brain in different ways.
+Ensuring that your child gets to participate in multiple and varied activities is an easy way to make them work their brain in different ways.